gvwilson/sensibleadventures/bookster/bookster.md

 who the hair ribbon had belonged to.

 Gaeston stepped back and saluted the bosun.
 Uyves returned the salute gravely.
-Hungry and cold, a baby began to cry.
+A baby began to cry.
 "What?
 What?"
 Papaere Badette asked.
 His granddaughter shushed him gently.

 Gaeston took the smoldering torch the bosun handed him and touched it to the logs.
 The crowd held its breath.
 The flame hesitated a moment, then began to spread.
-Everyone exhaled with relief, except the hungry baby, who was still crying.
+Everyone exhaled with relief, except the baby, whose mother was nursing him to keep him quiet.
 The flame had caught.
 Fraederiq was at rest.

 As dark smoke wrote its message of loss and grief on the sky, the bosun cleared his throat.
 "When I die, I shall give back to the world